Slyplayer8990/cloud-i/README.md

 (We will provide updated images as frequent as possible.)
 And you can manage these things however you want(REST API, WEB interface, terminal CLI)
 # 📦 How to setup? 📦
-It is so easy to setup cloud-e just run the code below to pull and run cloud-e's docker container:
+It is so easy to setup cloud-e!
+Just run the code below to pull and run cloud-e's docker container:\n `Under Development`
-`Under Development`